ketandesai/react-weather-app/README.md

 ```

-- Install the packages using the command `yarn install`

 ## **Environment File**

 - Create a `.env` file in the root directory of the project.
 Add the following properties in it: